Stories from the Field

 Not all art school field trips are vehicle based.
 Certainly, in the early days of the Photomedia Workshop’s trips into the field backpacking prevailed as the main means of moving in the world so as to look at it through discerning eyes.
 The last field trip to favour the soft pack over hard containers and collapsible chairs (ferried awkwardly in a trailer) took place in the Morton National Park, New South Wales, decades ago - the very national park where Dan Stefanac lost his egg.

-The art school 11-seater bus had been requisitioned for the field study.
+The art school 11-seater bus had been requisitioned for the Field Study.
 Despite this, Dan Stefanac was taking his car.
 Robert M was taking his vehicle too.
-They were both candidates for early departures to return to the dentist and a 21st birthday party respectively.
+They were both candidates for early departures from the field to return to the dentist and a 21st birthday party respectively.
 (What can you do?
 The trip did span a weekend).
-Mark A and other artists. none of whom had a car anyway, were comfortably installed in the bus - a row each.
+Mark A and other artists, none of whom had a car anyway, were comfortably installed in the bus - a row each.
 We set off in convoy.
 At the turnoff to the National Park car parking area, Robert M and I watched Dan Stefanac speed past.
 Quick to respond Robert leapt into his vehicle in hot pursuit.
-Stefanac releasing his mistake a few kilometres down the road, u-turns to rectify at speed his navigational error.
+Stefanac, realising his mistake a few kilometres down the road, u-turns at speed to rectify his navigational error.
 Minutes later he collides with Robert M on a narrow bend.
 The expedition recovered from this incident, no human casualties.
 The two sedans exchanged a lot of bodily substances and depreciated in value only a bit.
 Dan Stefanac’s carefully packed solitary egg survived the impact.

 Backpacking in landscapes that reveal little of previous human occupation is bitter sweet.
 Let me record my acknowledgement of the Australian Aboriginal land upon which we walked and express my sorrow to the Australian Aboriginal people who suffered as unceded inhabitants from the callus manifestations of my culture.
 Perversely, the suffering still persist.
 As we walked in single file for long periods in silence, I wondered what significance this country held for Australian Aboriginal people of the region.
 I was more confident of the appeal it had for our small band of artists nurtured in the western tradition.
 With every step something of that sensibility came under challenge from the phenomena surrounding us.
 ‘Faint scribblings of nature’, a colonial poet wrote of the eucalyptus forest, ‘learning how to write’.